HaxeFoundation/HaxeManual/content/13-debugging.md

 Haxe source code positions in call stack and exception stack.

 Since 3.4.1, Haxe can generate source maps for the PHP target when compiling with the `-D php7` and `-D source_map` flags.
-The source maps can be utilized by the [JStack](https://lib.haxe.org/p/jstack/) library to automatically transform `haxe.CallStack.callStack()`, `haxe.CallStack.exceptionStack()` and uncaught exceptions to make them point at Haxe sources instead of generated PHP files.
+Generated source maps can be utilized by the [JStack](https://lib.haxe.org/p/jstack/) library to automatically transform `haxe.CallStack.callStack()`, `haxe.CallStack.exceptionStack()` and uncaught exceptions to make them point at Haxe sources instead of generated PHP files.

 ```haxe
 class Main {